Sunshine Cowboys

 Sunshine Cowboys Rugby League Club is a Victorian rugby league club based in Sunshine, Victoria.

 They conduct teams for both junior tag & contact, womens Tag & Senior Men/Women teams.

 In 2024 seen 4 teams reach the grand final for the Cowboys.
-Victoriously all 4 teams successfully won their respective games.
+All 4 teams won their respective games.

 The under 13 boys beat the Casey Warriors 26-16.

 The under 14 girls beat the Doveton Steelers 34-22.

 The under 18 boys beat the Northern Thunder 14-10.

 The womens Tag beat Northern Thunder 30-4.
 Pre season saw the under 20's take out the championship beating the Casey Warriors.